charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p5-try-trie-tree.md

-Additionally, we have two utility methods that help us navigate between locations in the tree and the corresponding string prefixes:
+Additionally, we have two utility methods that help us navigate between locations in the tree and the corresponding string prefixes.
+These two methods convert between string prefixes (like `s-a-b-r`) and locations in the trie (like the
+`r` trie node at the end of the path `s-a-b-r`):

 - `get_prefix_from_node()` (utility method): given a
   Node in the trie, return the string prefix that would